dldbwns23/dldbwns23.github.io/_posts/2025-08-17-Climate-Change-Detection-and-Attribution.md

 ## 2. Detection & Attribution

-**Detection** of climate change is telling whether certain observational change is out of boundary of natural variability or not.
-Once we precise the range of natural variability, we can decide if the incident results from natrual forcing or external forcing.
-However, it is quite hard to pinpoint the natural variability due to lack of observational data. **Attribution** of climate change is figuring out the cause of detected change.
-Anthropogenic forcing and natrual forcing are the signal and natrual variabilities are noisse, which makes climate detection problem a signal-noises problem.
+**Detection** in climate change refers to identifying whether observed climate shifts fall outside the bounds of natural variability.
+By precisely defining this natural range, researchers can determine if an event stems from natural or external (e.g., anthropogenic) forcing.
+However, accurately quantifying natural variability remains challenging due to insufficient observational data. **Attribution**, on the other hand, aims to ascertain the specific causes of a detected change.
+In this context, anthropogenic and natural forcings act as signals, while natural variabilities are considered noise, framing the climate detection problem as a signal-to-noise challenge.

+Optimal Fingerprinting
-Optimal fingerprinting is a method commonly used to compare observations and model results.
-Fingerprint refers to the pattern made by external forcing.
-Observational pattern($Y$) and fingerprint pattern from a model($X$) are compared using total least-squares regression.
-If the confidence interval of regression coefficient $\beta$ is greater than 0, observation and model are correlated and the detection is suceeded.
-If the confidence interval of $\beta$ contains 1, it means the degree of observation and model results are the same.
-Therefore, the key point in this whole process is to find appropriate $\beta$.
+Optimal fingerprinting is a widely employed statistical method for comparing observed climate patterns with those simulated by climate models.
+A "fingerprint" represents the characteristic spatial and temporal pattern induced by a specific external forcing.
+This method compares observed patterns ($Y$) with model-derived fingerprint patterns ($X$) using total least-squares regression.

+If the confidence interval of the regression coefficient $\beta$ is greater than zero, it indicates a statistically significant correlation between observations and the model's fingerprint, signifying successful detection.
+Furthermore, if the confidence interval of $\beta$ includes 1, it implies that the magnitude of the observed change is consistent with the model's simulated response to that forcing.
+Therefore, determining the appropriate $\beta$ value is central to this analytical process.

-Model's fingerprint affected by green house gas, aerosol and stratospheric ozone reduction are shown in Figure 2.
-Please take a look at Santer et al.1996 to spot the comparison of model's fingerprints.
+For a detailed examination of how models' fingerprints, influenced by greenhouse gases, aerosols, and stratospheric ozone depletion, are compared, one can refer to Santer et al. (1996).

 {% raw %}
 <img src="/images/Climate_Change_Detection_Attribution/Santer_1996.png" alt="Figure 2">